jchris/pouchdb-phonegap-ios/README.md

 ## Hot Code Loading

 The code living in `myapp/myapp` can be hot loaded onto devices by running `node myapp/push.js` which sends it to the sync server.
 Then on the next refresh of the PouchDB `www/index.html` web runtime it will sync the new app code and run it.
+You can refresh the iPad simulator through the Safari Developer menu's Web Inspector.

 This is really handy in a development context, especially for rapid prototyping.